What is the difference between a cosmetic surgeon and a plastic surgeon?

-- You are likely to experience soreness and swelling for a few weeks.
+- expect you may experience soreness and swelling for a few weeks

-- Avoid any trauma to the ears – for example, do not play any contact sports until your surgeon says that it is okay.
+- avoid any trauma to the ears – for example, do not play any contact sports until your medical practitioner says that it is okay

 Long-term outlook following otoplasty